Revised December 25, 2019

 The O'Hara study violated standard survey methodology.
 Respondents were recruited via an ad placed in an anti-circumcision newsletter, and the survey was conducted over a period of several years.
 Survey questions featured prejudicial terms and were structured to elicit responses favoring uncircumcised sex.
 Some questions were added or reworded during the survey period.
 The study is worthless.
 Women in a 2015 Canadian study did not report significant differences in their "experiences of sexual arousal, vaginal lubrication, orgasm, or pain with penetrative intercourse."

 DOC cited two studies to show that "the loss of the gliding action of the foreskin can lead to difficulties with intromission, with an increased amount of force required for penetration."
-The 2004 Chinese study that included patients who suffered from erectile dysfunction prior to adult circumcision cannot reveal anything about the possible effects of infant circumcision on sexual performance.
-(A study of more than 2,700 African men found that “adult male circumcision was not associated with sexual dysfunction.
-Circumcised men reported increased penile sensitivity and enhanced ease of reaching orgasm.")
+The 2004 Chinese study of men who were circumcised as adults to treat erectile dysfunction cannot reveal anything about the possible effects of elective infant circumcision on sexual performance.

 In the 2002 study, a University of Washington psychiatrist cut a hole in the bottom of a Styrofoam cup, mounted the cup on a diet scale, and penetrated the hole with his erect penis - alternately with his glans exposed and with his foreskin covering the glans.
 In other words, the 76 year-old researcher had sex with a Styrofoam cup.
 The use of these studies shows that DOC does not follow scientific principles.
 Or perhaps they don't understand how science works in the first place.

 DOC cited several studies to show that circumcision causes PTSD, "anger, shame, shyness, fear, low self-esteem, and decreased ability for emotional intimacy."
-Our analysis of psychological effects addressed these studies and debunked the various claims that circumcision causes lifelong trauma.
+Our analysis of psychological effects addressed these studies and debunked various claims regarding longterm trauma.
 The Centers for Disease Control also addressed many of these assertions.

 Of particular concern is DOC's promotion of a study by longtime anti-circumcision activist Morten Frisch.
 DOC claims that the study shows that "circumcised boys may have a greater risk of developing autism spectrum disorder before age ten and a higher risk for infantile autism before age five."